Fully Autonomous Weapons

 - Who can be held accountable?

-Proportionality.
-In certain situations, military attacks are not conducted due to the risk of causing disproportionally high civilian damages.
+Proportionality: In certain situations, military attacks are not conducted due to the risk of causing disproportionally high civilian damages.
 It has been doubted that a robotic system is capable of making such decisions.

-Accountability.
-With an autonomous weapon system, no individual human can be held accountable for his or her actions in an armed conflict.
+Accountability: With an autonomous weapon system, no individual human can be held accountable for his or her actions in an armed conflict.
 Instead the responsibility is distributed among a larger, possibly unidentifiable group of persons, including perhaps the programmer, or manufacturer of the robot.

 During the Human Rights Council session in April 2013, 24 states attended the presentation of the report of the Special Rapporteur on extrajudicial, summary or arbitrary executions, Christof Heyns, and discussed the issue of autonomous weapons.
 Participating states expressed concerns regarding the use of fully autonomous weapons and indicated an interest in continuing discussions.

-The campaign emphasizes the ethical implications of empowering machines to decide between death and life of human beings.
+The campaign emphasises the ethical implications of empowering machines to decide between death and life of human beings.
 It urges states to negotiate a treaty that pre-emptively bans further development and use of fully autonomous weapons.
 Such a treaty would include the prohibition of development, production, and deployment of fully autonomous weapons.
-The campaign emphasizes that this matter must be regarded as an urgent concern, especially from a humanitarian perspective.
+The campaign emphasises that this matter must be regarded as an urgent concern, especially from a humanitarian perspective.